aabiddanda/pGermlinePoly/README.md

 ## Running `pGermlinePoly`

 The core algorithm for annotating a clonal sequencing VCF file is wrapped in the executable `pGermlinePoly`.
-Fundamentally this

 ```
 Usage: pGermlinePoly [OPTIONS]